dimagi/commcare-analytics-ansible/docs/production.md

 ```
 ### Update Inventory Files

-Edit the `inventory` and `vault.yml` files with your project-specific details.
+Edit the `inventory.ini` and `vault.yml` files with your project-specific details.

 ### Ansible Vault